What We Do

 Join or Visit LCKG

-Join LCKG if you live locally (approx. 6 mile radius of Lynsted) and are interested in any of the following:
+Join LCKG and become one of our ‘volunteers’, if you live locally (approx. 6 mile radius of Lynsted) and are interested in any of the following:

-• Eating seasonal, healthy, fresh, organic veg, fruit and herbs for FREE (pick what you want when you want in exchange for your help in the garden)
+• Eating seasonal, healthy, fresh, organic veg, fruit and herbs for FREE (pick what you want when you want in exchange for your help at the garden - jobs for all skill levels and abilities)

 • Sharing and learning more about food